-Lori McGlinchey is the senior program officer for Internet Freedom at the Ford Foundation.
-Her grant making supports civil society organizations and networks working at the intersection of social justice and technology.
+Lori McGlinchey heads the foundation's Technology and Society team.
+Previously, she served as a senior program officer focused on grant making in support of civil society organizations and networks working at the intersection of social justice and technology.

 Lori has also been a radio producer and created a 13-hour series for NPR called Jewish Short Stories from Eastern Europe and Beyond, featuring work by Isaac Babel, Grace Paley, Philip Roth, and Isaac Bashevis Singer.
 She serves on the executive committee of the Media Democracy Fund.

 Lori earned her bachelor's degree in American studies from Amherst College.